FAIMS/burial-mounds-web/_import/README.md

 ## category_generation.py

-This script is used to generate the category for record pages.
+This script is used to generate the category for `record pages`.
 The `generate_category` method append to the `categories` list based on the value of the `record_id`, modify the if condition inside the method to your requirements.

 ## csv_merge.py